/

 The product still looks premium because the fundamentals are right

 Fios does not need gimmicks to look good.
-The main strengths are structural: fiber delivery, stronger upload capability, and better overall network balance than a typical cable product can usually offer.
-That alone does a lot of the scoring work.
+The main strengths are structural: fiber delivery, strong upload capability, low-lag performance, and better overall network balance than a typical cable product can usually offer.

 Why value stays strong without going overboard

-Value is helped by the strength of the actual product, but it does not get an inflated score because the service still is not broadly available everywhere.
-Great internet that many buyers cannot access is still less practical than a slightly weaker service they actually can buy.
+Value is helped by the strength of the actual product, router-inclusive positioning, and the fact that upload performance is stronger than many cable alternatives.
+It does not get an inflated score because the service still is not broadly available everywhere.
+A great fiber service that many buyers cannot access is still less practical than a slightly weaker service they can actually buy.

-Best way to judge value: Check if your address is in the stronger Fios footprint before comparing it against local cable or fixed wireless alternatives
+Best way to judge value: Check your exact address first, then compare the available Fios plan against local cable and fixed wireless alternatives

 Performance & Speed

-Still one of the best residential internet products in the U.S.
+Still one of the strongest residential internet products in the U.S.

 This is the category that carries Verizon Fios.
-The service remains one of the easiest products to score highly because it still behaves like a premium fiber connection rather than a dressed-up mainstream broadband service.
+The service remains easy to score highly because it behaves like a premium fiber connection rather than a dressed-up mainstream broadband service.
 That matters most for uploads, consistency, low-latency tasks, and heavier daily use.

-If this page were judging only product quality and not the wider brand or footprint, the total would be higher than 8.4.
+If this page were judging only the fiber product and not the wider brand, footprint, and customer-experience picture, the score would likely be higher than 8.4.
 The main reason the full review stops here is not performance.
 It is everything around performance.

 Network Type 100% Fiber